pupilfirst/wd301-scripts/class-components/design-basic-form/README.md

 Now, let's move the `TaskItem` interface to another file called `types.ts`, which will hold all the common types or interfaces we use in our application.

-> Action: create a file named `type.ts` and paste the `TaskItem` interface into it.
+> Action: create a file named `types.ts` and paste the `TaskItem` interface into it.
 We will also use `export` keyword to expose it to other files.

 ```ts
 export interface TaskItem {